passmarked/vnu/README.md

 Replace *w3c/vnu* as you see fit.

-### What is base.yaml .. ?
+### What is .gitlab-ci.yml .. ?

-Feel free to ignore, this is more for internal build systems to identify the module that the image produced from the repo falls in.
+Feel free to ignore, our build systems run on Gitlab and this is how we test/deploy.
+Feel free to browse around use for your own deployments ;)

 # Running